kristopolous/DRR/indycast.net/about.md

 ### Disk space efficient

-VPSs generally don't give that much disk space and archiving audio would normally take a lot of them.
+VPSs generally don't give that much disk space and archiving audio would normally take a lot of it.

 That's why there's support for cloud storage.
 A survey was done to try to find the cheapest storage options: